-Each NC Innovations Waiver participant is assigned a Care Manager at the PIHP.
-Care Managers and Care Coordinators are Qualified Professionals under the North Carolina credentialing system and are competent in the person centered planning process.
-The Care Manager is responsible for facilitating the person centered planning process and is responsible for the preparation of the Individual Support Plan.
-Care Coordinators will perform the person centered planning when the individual declines Care Management.
-Wherever Care Manager is noted, this may be a Care Coordinator if the individual declines Care Management.
-Through the NC Innovations Risk/Support needs assessment the Care Manager will identify if individual is linked to a primary care professional.
-If the person is not linked to primary care, the Care Manager will assist the individual in obtaining a primary care provider.
-The Care Manager determines with the beneficiary and/or the legally responsible person the degree to which the beneficiary and/or legally responsible person the degree to which the beneficiary and/or legally responsible person the degree to the person centered planning team.
-The Care Manager assists the beneficiary in scheduling the meeting and inviting team members to the meeting at a time and location that is desired by the beneficiary.
+Each NC Innovations Waiver participant is assigned a Care Coordinator at the PIHP.
+Care Coordinators are Qualified Professionals under the North Carolina credentialing system and are competent in the person centered planning process.
+The Care Coordinator is responsible for facilitating the person centered planning process and is responsible for the preparation of the Individual Support Plan.
+The Care Coordinator determines with the beneficiary and/or the legally responsible person the degree to which the beneficiary and/or legally responsible person desires to lead the planning team and to identify its membership.
+The beneficiary may choose additional members for the person centered planning team.
+The Care Coordinator assists the beneficiary in scheduling the meeting and inviting team members to the meeting at a time and location that is desired by the beneficiary.
 Each team member receives a written invitation to the meeting.